austinf615alt/filesharing-perms/README.md

 </p>
 <p>

-- On Domain-Controller Virtual Machine, as a domain administrator added and configured a security group called "ACCOUNTANTS" inside of Active Directory Users and Groups.
+- On Domain-Controller Virtual Machine, as a domain administrator added and configured a security group called "ACCOUNTANTS" inside of Active Directory Users and Computers.
 On the accounting folder within the C:\ drive, configured sharing properties and added the group "ACCOUNTANTS" and gave Read/Write permissions.

 </p>
 <br />